How to hire a recruiter — 5 interview questions to narrow the field

 A logical follow-up to this query is to ask about fall-off ratios, where candidates don’t make it through the guarantee period and where fees must be returned to the client.

-4. With no undue flattery, please grade me on how well I’m conducting this interview.
+4. Without undue flattery, please grade me on my interview skills.
 What can you tell me about my sales and management style based on the questions I’m asking?

 5. How much does production vary from desk to desk in your office?

 Identifying huge discrepancies in per-desk billing averages may point to a serious issue known as the “rebel producer” syndrome, which can destroy camaraderie and teamwork in your staffing firm if you ultimately decide to bring this candidate aboard.